Quickstart: Set up the IoT Hub Device Provisioning Service with the Azure portal

 Select Create to create your new hub.
 Creating the hub takes a few minutes.

 Create a new instance for the IoT Hub Device Provisioning Service

-Search the Marketplace for the Device provisioning service.
-Select IoT Hub Device Provisioning Service and click the Create button.
+Search the Marketplace for the Device Provisioning Service.
+Select IoT Hub Device Provisioning Service and hit the Create button.

-Provide the following information for your new Device Provisioning service instance and click Create.
+Provide the following information for your new Device Provisioning Service instance and hit Create.

 Name: Provide a unique name for your new Device Provisioning Service instance.
 If the name you enter is available, a green check mark appears.

 Subscription: Choose the subscription that you want to use to create this Device Provisioning Service instance.

 Resource group: This field allows you to create a new resource group, or choose an existing one to contain the new instance.
 Choose the same resource group that contains the Iot hub you created above, for example, TestResources.
 By putting all related resources in a group together, you can manage them together.
 For example, deleting the resource group deletes all resources contained in that group.
 For more information, see Manage Azure Resource Manager resource groups.

 Location: Select the closest location to your devices.

-Click the notification button to monitor the creation of the resource instance.
-Once the service is successfully deployed, click Pin to dashboard, and then Go to resource.
+Select the notification button to monitor the creation of the resource instance.
+Once the service is successfully deployed, select Pin to dashboard, and then Go to resource.

 Link the IoT hub and your Device Provisioning Service

 In this section, you will add a configuration to the Device Provisioning Service instance.
 This configuration sets the IoT hub for which devices will be provisioned.

-Click the All resources button from the left-hand menu of the Azure portal.
-Select the Device Provisioning service instance that you created in the preceding section.
+Select the All resources button from the left-hand menu of the Azure portal.
+Select the Device Provisioning Service instance that you created in the preceding section.

-On the Device Provisioning Service summary blade, select Linked IoT hubs.
-Click the + Add button seen at the top.
+From the Device Provisioning Service's menu, select Linked IoT hubs.
+Hit the + Add button seen at the top.

-On the Add link to IoT hub page, provide the following information to link your new Device Provisioning service instance to an IoT hub.
-Then click Save.
+On the Add link to IoT hub page, provide the following information to link your new Device Provisioning Service instance to an IoT hub.
+Then hit Save.

 Subscription: Select the subscription containing the IoT hub that you want to link with your new Device Provisioning Service instance.